 What I did learn, was to take advantage of the sales out there!
 I happened to be visiting family in Chicago and stumbled onto a store called Belly Bum.
 I fell in love.
 But I also fell in love with the cloth diaper sale they happened to have going on!
 And they informed me that Cloth Diaper companies constantly come up with new designs, which means the perfectly good older designs go on clearance after a while.
 Buy ’em up!

 And I learned about Snappis cloth diaper liner fasteners!
 Good-bye diaper pins!
 The idea of those things made me wince!
 These handy dandy Snappis have completely safe plastic teeth that hold the cloth diaper together.
 My favorite fold was taught to me by a friend.
 You take two liners, unfolded, and lay them down.
 Then lay your baby so that the top of the liners reaches the baby’s lower back.
 You fold the bottom of one liner, unfolded over the baby’s front.
 Then you take the bottom of the second liner, twist it to create extra absorbency, and fold it over the baby’s front then you take the Snappi, and snap it all together.
-I’ll be posting a video in the near future because it’s a lot easier to see than to read how to fold a baby’s cloth diaper liner.
+I’ll be posting a video shot by Tom Hoebbel Photography in the near future because it’s a lot easier to see than to read how to fold a baby’s cloth diaper liner.

 Belly Bum also provided me with cloth diaper waterproof laundry bags.
 You just flush the poop down the toilet, and stick the dirty diaper in there.
 Or, as All About Cloth author did, you could have a handy hubby install a sprayer to your toilet so you can get your cloth diapers good and clean before you throw them in the wash.